solo-io/wasm/tools/wasme/cli/docs/content/tutorial_code/getting_started/_index.md

 ### Deploying Gloo/Envoy

-In this tutorial, we'll use Gloo, an API Gateway based on Envoy that has built-in wasm support but these steps should also work for base Envoy.
+In this tutorial, we'll use Gloo Edge Enterprise, an API Gateway based on Envoy that has built-in wasm support.
+But these steps should also work for base Envoy.

-First, install Gloo using one of the following installation options:
+First, install Gloo Edge using one of the following installation options:

 {{< tabs >}}
 {{< tab name="install-gloo" codelang="shell">}}
-helm repo add gloo https://storage.googleapis.com/solo-public-helm helm repo update kubectl create ns gloo-system helm install --namespace gloo-system --set global.wasm.enabled=true gloo gloo/gloo
+helm repo add glooe http://storage.googleapis.com/gloo-ee-helm helm repo update kubectl create ns gloo-system helm install gloo-gateway glooe/gloo-ee --namespace gloo-system --set-string license_key=$GLOO_KEY
 {{< /tab >}}
 {{< tab name="glooctl" codelang="shell" >}}
-glooctl install gateway -n gloo-system --values <(echo '{"crds":{"create":true},"global":{"wasm":{"enabled":true}}}')
+glooctl install gateway enterprise -n gloo-system --license-key $GLOO_KEY
 {{< /tab >}}
 {{< /tabs >}}

+{{% notice note %}}
+Gloo Edge Enterprise version `1.6.2` or greater is required.
+Check your installed version of Gloo with `glooctl version`.
+You may obtain a license key with a free trial of the Enterprise edition, available [here](https://lp.solo.io/request-trial).
+{{% /notice %}}

 ### Verify set up